kusl/GeminiClient/README.md

 ## 🔄 Version History

+- **v0.0.8** (Current) - Added multi-turn conversation support, `reset` command, `log` command, and XDG-compliant conversation logging.
-* **v0.0.7** (Current) - Upgraded to .NET 10.0, implemented repository-wide performance optimizations for streaming, and centralized versioning.
+- **v0.0.7** - Upgraded to .NET 10.0, implemented repository-wide performance optimizations for streaming, and centralized versioning.

-* **v0.0.6** - Added real-time streaming support with SSE.
+- **v0.0.6** - Added real-time streaming support with SSE.

-* **v0.0.5** - Improved terminal compatibility by removing destructive console clears.
+- **v0.0.5** - Improved terminal compatibility by removing destructive console clears.

-* **v0.0.4** - Initial interactive console client with dynamic model discovery.
+- **v0.0.4** - Initial interactive console client with dynamic model discovery.

 ---

 *Notice: This project contains code generated by Large Language Models such as Claude and Gemini.
 All code is experimental whether explicitly stated or not.
 The streaming implementation uses Server-Sent Events (SSE) for real-time communication with the Gemini API.*